 Every adult that comes into contact with musicians of the orchestra, from the Support Team to Tutors and

 Conductors, are DBS checked and abide by our safeguarding policy, which establishes boundaries for relationships both in person and online.
-NYO musicians are reminded regularly how important it is for them to feel comfortable and safe while they are on a residency.
-If anything were to occur that makes an musician feel uncomfortable, it must be reported to the Head of Support immediately so that action can be taken to ensure the safety and wellbeing of the young person.
+NYO Musicians are reminded regularly how important it is for them to feel comfortable and safe while they are on a residency.
+If anything were to occur that makes a musician feel uncomfortable, it must be reported to the Head of Support immediately so that action can be taken to ensure the safety and wellbeing of the young person.

-Lee Ritchie is Head of Support and designated Safeguarding Officer; if you have any questions, please contact her at: email@example.com.
+Roxanne Horton is Head of Support and designated Safeguarding Officer; if you have any questions, please contact her at: email@example.com

 Teenagers and parents are often anxious that NYO's intensive activities will distract from the educational demands of exams.
 NYO is a big commitment through the year and it’s true that the focus of NYO is on rehearsals and preparing for performance, which takes up a lot of time.
 We recommend that young people start their school work and exam revision well in advance, and come to NYO on top of their work, so that they are not under pressure.
 We try to ensure that there is some opportunity during the Winter and